sckott/recology/_drafts/2015-10-30-open-schol.md

 > If an infrastructure is successful and becomes critical to the community, we need to ensure it is not co-opted by particular interest groups.

+* __Be cross-disiplinary__: We started out narrowly focused on ecology and evolution, as we started rOpenSci while during graduate work on the topic.
+Since then, we've recognized many pain points across disciplines that could be greatly ameliorated by good software.
+* __Be transparent__: We've strived to be open about our governance, and will continue to do so.
+The Jupyter and Dat projects are great examples of this.

 ### Sustainability

 > An organisation that is both well meaning and has the right expertise will still not be trusted if it does not have sustainable resources to execute its mission.

+* __Mission consistent revenue__: We're lucky in that we've found funding from foundations that share our goals.
+This is critical to our long-term success so that our mission doesn't diverge from its path.
+* __Revenue based on services, not data__: Exactly!
+In software, this means make open source software, which we do - all open licensed, free to use from academic to non-profit to enterprise.
+Instead of value-added services, we offer assurance of quality and long-term maintenance, both hard to to in academic software given short-term nature of most grants.

 ### Insurance

 > Long term trust requires the community to believe it retains control.

+* The open source nature of our software only addresses this principle.
+That is, liberally licensed open source software goes a long way towards making sure that the software is owned by the community (even if properietary derivatives are made).
+    * __Open source__: Bingo!
+Everything we do is open source.
+This is suprisingly not ubiquotous in academic software, due to combination of some not bothering to use a license (essentially meaning it can't be re-used anywhere), or using a very restrictive license, either out of not considering the consequences or on purpose for competitive or monetary gain.
+    * __Open data__: We're not a data provider, but if/when we do, it will surely be completely open.

 ## Software principles